2007 CFL season: League Attendance

 The CFL's average attendance for 2007 was 29,167, which is the highest average since the 1983 CFL season.

 CFL in Ottawa

 The Ottawa franchise did not play in the 2007 season.
 The CFL indicated that there was not enough time for a potential new owner to get the franchise up and running until 2009 at the earliest.

 Salary Management System

 2007 was the first year the new salary cap and salary management system was enforced.
 The cap was set at $4.05 million and it demonstrated its successful implementation as six clubs were under the salary expenditure cap while two teams exceeded and were penalized.
-The Saskatchewan Roughriders were fined, as were the Montreal Alouettes, who also lost a first round draft pick at the 2008 CFL Canadian Draft. selection.
+The Saskatchewan Roughriders were fined, as were the Montreal Alouettes, who also lost a first round draft pick at the 2008 CFL Canadian Draft.

 New Commissioner

 On March 12, 2007, Mark Cohon was named the CFL's 12th commissioner.
 The son of McDonald's of Canada founder George Cohon succeeded Tom Wright.
 Born in Chicago, Illinois, Cohon moved to Toronto, Ontario when he was two years old.
 Cohon is a graduate of Chicago's Northwestern University with a Bachelor of Science with a major in communication studies and was a business consultant to environmental and youth organizations in Toronto before becoming president and chief executive officer of AudienceView Ticketing, a company which sells ticketing systems and services to sports, arts and entertainment events.
 In 2006, he was appointed new chair of the Ontario Science Centre.
 He was appointed to the board of trustees in 2003.